inoxlang/inox/docs/language-basics.md

 }
 ```

-Local variables are "local" to a function's scope or to the module's top local scope.
+Local variables are local to a function's scope or to the module's top local scope.
 Blocks might be introduced in the future.

 ```